ContinuumIO/ui-coding-challenge/STORY.md

   Why Redux?
   ---
-  This is where over engineering probably comes into play, I probably could have used react's built in state management and have been fine but again, under pressure, go with what you're used to, right?
+  This is where over engineering probably comes into play, I probably could have used react's builtin state management and have been fine but again, under pressure, go with what you're used to, right?

   Why RxJS and Redux-Observable?
   ---
   Look at how easy async is!
-Also, probably overengineering, but I like how the backend are separated.
+Also, probably overengineering, but I like how the backend and frontend concerns are separated.
 Observables are way simpler to understand then promises in my opinion and I can cancel requests with Observables!
+  Epics is probably a bit of a misnomer in this case, but the actions in and actions out middleware is super useful for communicating with a server.

   What would be my next steps?
   ---